TharmiganK/ieee-hackathon-workshop/README.md

-# IEEE Hackathon Workshop 1 - Part 1 - Social Media Service in Ballerina
+# IEEE Hackathon Workshop 1 - Designing a REST API with Ballerina

 ## Introduction